-You will gain meaningful, professional experience during your time in the program through paid Work Term opportunities, including the Co-op program, personalized support for your career planning, and professional skills training.
+Additionally, students will benefit from paid Work Term opportunities, including the Co-op program, personalized support for career planning, as well as professional skills training.

-The School of Public Policy and Global Affairs at The University of British Columbia Vancouver is located on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam) people.
+The School of Public Policy and Global Affairs (SPPGA) at the University of British Columbia is located on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam) people.
 As a school, we are committed to the goals of UBC’s Indigenous Strategic Plan.

 Our innovative program equips you with the analytical and technical skills you need to lead policy change in a rapidly transforming, globalized world.